 The primary focus of Fort Bend Seniors is the Meals on Wheels program.
 Fort Bend Seniors served a total of 364,773 meals in 2018.
-This program includes three types of meal services: home-delivered meals, emergency shelf-stable meals and congregate meals.
+This program includes two types of meal services: home-delivered meals and emergency shelf-stable meals.

 Meals on Wheels